Skip to content

 2. Authorization Type: Select the type of authorization.

-1. Personal Access Token (APIKey): If this authentication type is selected, provide the generated token.
+1. Personal Access Token (APIKey): If you select this authentication type, provide the generated token.

-2. OAuth 2.0: If this auth type is selected, provide the client credentials generated above.
+2. OAuth 2.0: If you select this auth type, provide the client credentials generated above.

 Click Connect to authenticate the credentials.